Bust of York

 Sculpture in Portland, Oregon, U.S.

 A 4 ft bust of York, the only African American on the Lewis and Clark Expedition, was installed in Portland, Oregon's Mount Tabor Park, in the United States, from February to July 2021.
 The artist stayed anonymous at first, but after the bust was removed he revealed himself as Todd McGrain.
 McGrain was a student of Darrell Millner, Portland State University professor of history and Black Studies.
 The bust appeared on February 20, replacing the statue of Harvey W. Scott, which had been toppled on October 20, 2020.
 McGrain did not seek city permission to install the bust, which McGrain expected to be temporary; on June 11 the city announced that it would remove the bust.

 On July 28, vandals tore down and seriously damaged the sculpture.
 Portland Parks and Recreation removed it, and the Portland City Council released a statement condemning the vandalism.
 The paper serving as an interpretive plaque was torn into pieces.
 No individual or group has claimed responsibility for the attack, but Patriot Front, a white supremacist organization that had recently vandalized numerous monuments to African Americans, was suspected.
 On July 25, three days earlier, the plinth had been defaced with a symbol associated with Patriot Front, and a mural in Portland honoring George Floyd, Breonna Taylor, and Ahmaud Arbery had been defaced with their name.

 After the toppling, signs of support for the bust and other tributes appeared at the site.

-The artist has offered to produce a bust of York in bronze, with no charge for his time and effort, although the casting would have to be paid for.
-As of September 4, 2021, no decision has been made regarding this offer, however, the city has announced plans to commission a permanent monument of York.
+The artist offered to produce a bust of York in bronze, with no charge for his time and effort, although the casting would have to be paid for.
+As of September 4, 2021, no decision had been made regarding this offer, however, the city has announced plans to commission a permanent monument of York.

+As of May 2026, the Portland Art Museum has a new bronze bust of York by McGrain, and has a community survey for thoughts on where the monument should be placed for the long term.